Last Updated on 2 March, 2021 by Veronica

 Night walk through Cologne

 Cologne is a city with a lot of charm and with a great sunset.
-My recommendation is that you visit Cologne Cathedral, cross the bridge and take the most famous photo of the city.
+My recommendation is to visit Cologne Cathedral, cross the bridge and take the most famous photo of the city.

 Where to dine?
 We had dinner in Alter Markt, at Fraulein Herborths, they have great burgers.
 But there are many options and for all tastes.